michihodges/webpack-basics/README.md

 If you intend to contribute to a project with a present `package.json` file, you will need to install it's dependencies:
 ```
 npm install
+// or
+npm i
 ```

 ### Express
 Install Express:
 ```
 npm install express
+// or
+npm i express
 ```

 ## Architecture